LogtalkDotOrg/logtalk3/README.md

 https://logtalk.org/docs/index.html

-Most directories include `NOTES.md` or `NOTES.txt` documentation files.
+Most directories include `NOTES.md` documentation files.

 On POSIX systems, there's also a [man page](man/man1) for most shell scripts.
 A list of these scripts can be generated using the `apropos logtalk` command.